tusharkhairnar008/tusharkhairnar008/README.md

 ### Hi there 👋,
  I am a Senior Frontend developer at Itarium Technologies India Prv.
 Ltd.
- I have around 6 year of work exerience on developing application using Nodejs and Java technologies.
+ I have around 6 year of work exerience developing application using Nodejs and Java technologies.
  I have experties in Angular 2+.

  🔭 I’m currently working on Ionic.

- - 📫 How to reach me: tushar.khairnar@itariumtech.com / 7350790536
+ 📫 How to reach me: tushar.khairnar@itariumtech.com

 <!--
 **tusharkhairnar008/tusharkhairnar008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.